ch11nv11n/ch11nv11n/README.md

 - 👋 Hi, I’m @ch11nv11n
-- 👀 I’m interested in developing my coding skills to become a developer.
+- 👀 I’m interested in developing my coding skills to become a python developer.
 I recently finished building my first keyboard the "Sofle" so I'm living that split keeb life and loving it!
-It's using QMK and I am learning the Colemak layout.
+It uses QMK and I'm learning the Colemak layout on it.

 - 🌱 I’m currently practicing my python skills and recently finished the CS50p course
 - 💞️ I’m looking to collaborate on anything really to get my skills up